 Dorris has been doing genealogical research professionally for over 40 years and has extensive experience with families that emigrated from Germany to Missouri prior to 1850.
 She is willing to do consultation and advice to overcome "brick walls."
 She does research primarily in east central Missouri counties and does not travel.

-Heidi Taylor, A Positive Genealogy
+Heidi Powell Taylor, Professional Genealogist, A Positive Genealogy

 1802 Devonshire Place